 Product Description

 With its exquisite mauve, violet and purple blooms, it's easy to understand the frenzy caused by Rose Rhapsody in Blue when it first appeared as the closest to a blue rose without genetic enhancement.
 Indeed, this versatile and unique floribunda variety went on to become the deserving winner of Rose of the Year in 2003 and Award of Garden Merit in 2012.
 Flowering from June to September, Rhapsody in Blue produces tight clusters of semi-double flowers, surrounded by an abundance of pale green foliage.
 In spite of its delicate beauty, this hardy variety is more resistant to disease than many other 'blue' roses, and can thrive in moderate temperatures preferring partial shade.
 Grows to a mature height of 1m.
 We supply only top quality two year old rose bushes.
+Please note: Fragrant rose's perfume is usually the most potent on warm, sunny days, while sat in moist soil.
+Its important to imitate these conditions, as it will release the fragrant chemicals within the flowers.
+High humidity increases the longevity of the fragrance as it reduces the chance of the chemicals evaporating.

 Plant Size